2023 French Open Information

 2014 | Rafael Nadal (1) | Novak Djokovic (2) | 3-1 |

-A near dominance for Rafael Nadal having won the French Open title on fourteen occasions since 2005, the blank years were 2009 (4th round defeat to Robin Soderling), 2015 (Quarter Final defeat to Novak Djokovic), he withdrew with an injury after the second round in 2016 and a semi final defeat to Novak Djokovic in 2021.
+A near French Open dominance for Rafael Nadal may be coming to an end as Rafa failed to make the French Open in 2023 due to injury and the Spaniard has indicated 2024 will likely be his last year on the ATP Tour.
+Rafa has won the French Open title on fourteen occasions since 2005, the blank years being 2009 (4th round defeat to Robin Soderling), 2015 (Quarter Final defeat to Novak Djokovic), he withdrew with an injury after the second round in 2016 and a semi final defeat to Novak Djokovic in 2021 and was absent in 2023.

 - No player outside the top 9 in the world has made the French Open final in the last ten years.